Peterborough City Council

 Additional information about work and training:

-We have specially trained staff who offer 1:1 personalised advice and guidance to support you with all aspects of education, employment, and training (EET).
-Whether you’re exploring your options, building a CV, preparing for interviews, managing finances, aiming for higher education, or re-engaging with learning—we’re here to help.
+We have specially trained staff who provide one-to-one, personalised advice and guidance to support you with every aspect of education, employment, and training (EET).
+Whether you're exploring your options, building a CV, preparing for interviews, managing finances, aiming for higher education, or re-engaging with learning - we are here to help.

-We also offer a mentoring scheme, where you can be matched with a council professional to receive support and advice tailored to your goals and needs.
+We also offer a mentoring scheme, where care leavers can be matched with a council professional for tailored support and guidance aligned with their goals.

-All care leavers have free access to Xello, an interactive platform that helps you:
+All care leavers have free access to Xello, an interactive platform that helps:

-- Discover your skills, strengths, and learning style
+• Discover personal strengths, skills, and learning styles

-- Explore careers suited to you, including routes in, next steps, and earning potential
+• Explore career options, including routes in, next steps, and earning potential

 Participation in Society